AlanHianWu/sleeping-barber/README.txt

+logs:
+    these logs are written after i have some 100 lines of code written down and have it working 80 percent ish.

     first i didn't quite understand what the problem of this project is, but as i got further into it i found some.
-At first i qrote some very simple code to simulate the process, all i did was use some varibles the time.sleep comand and some functions and thats it, there was no threads in the program and everything ran alright, problems started to come when i tried to intigrate the threads into my program. frist problem where do i split up? while messing around with the code to figure where to put the thread, it occured to me another problem, how would the threads commuicate? since these threads are off to do their own work how would i update them on what is going on, simply put in this example, if a barber is working on a customer, how would he look into the waiting room and see if there is anyone waiting? since it is all in one funcation it can't really do that, i wanted the ablity to do something like shop.lookAtwaitingRoom, so i had to rewrite the code and make it object oriented.
+    At first i qrote some very simple code to simulate the process, all i did was use some varibles the time.sleep comand and some functions and thats it, there was no threads in the program and everything ran alright, problems started to come when i tried to intigrate the threads into my program.
+    frist problem where do i split up? while messing around with the code to figure where to put the thread, it occured to me another problem, how would the threads commuicate? since these threads are off to do their own work how would i update them on what is going on, simply put in this example, if a barber is working on a customer, how would he look into the waiting room and see if there is anyone waiting? since it is all in one funcation it can't really do that, i wanted the ablity to do something like shop.lookAtwaitingRoom, so i had to rewrite the code and make it object oriented.
     I had a bit of a hard time figuring out what i could make a class out of, so i had to think of the interactions between all the events that will happen, so in the end i ended up with a waitingRoom class and a customer class, the waitingRoom class will hold the customers and the customers will hold information about how long their hair cut will take, i also had them hold information about their names, so it makes debuging a little bit easier.
     It took me some time to figure out if i needed a Barber class or not since i was unsure how the barber will get updated, after some testing and poking with the code, i figured out that the waitingRoom class should contain a queue of the customers and a list of the barbers.

-after some messing around it has come to my attention that after reading the sample code, that my initial approach to the problem albe it was come but will but sufice, so i'll have a deep look at the notes and revise my approach and start a new.

-logs:
-    these logs are written after i have some 100 lines of code written down and have it working 80 percent ish.

     ran into problem, can't figure out how to print a final statement where all the threads are done, need to ensure all threads are done